by Scott Herson-Hord, on Jul 28, 2021 12:24:41 PM

 Employee Sick Time Entitlement

 Beginning on January 1, 2016, the majority of existing Oregon employees became qualified to begin accruing sick time off.
-Employees hired after that date are eligible to attain sick time off upon their employment start date - a minimum of 40 hours during the calendar year.
+Employees hired after that date are eligible to attain sick time off upon his or her employment start date, beginning with a minimum of 40 hours during the calendar year.

-Employees become eligible to use sick time once they have worked for their employer for at least 90 days.
+Employees become eligible to use sick time once he or she has worked for an employer for at least 90 days.

-An employer's size and location will determine whether the sick time they receive is paid (Greater than 9 Employees in Oregon OR greater than 5 Employees in Portland) or unpaid (anything smaller than the former in either location).
+An employer's size and location will determine whether the sick time employees receive is paid (Greater than 9 Employees in Oregon, OR greater than 5 Employees in Portland) or unpaid (anything smaller than the former in either location).

 Eligible Employee Types for Sick Time